 Welcome to Poetically Yours.
 Poetically Yours showcases poems by northern Illinois poets and a few from other areas.
 This week's poet is Jenny Bienemann.

-Bienemann is a singer, songwriter and poet.
-In 2018, Bienemann wrote a book called “Haiku Milieu.”
-She had her friends pick a poem out of the book and asked them to write a poem about it.
+Bienemann is a singer-songwriter and poet.
+In 2018, she published a book called "Haiku Milieu," a book in which she invited friends to select a poem and write a response to it.

-A few years ago, her book “Sundays with Jenny” was released.
-She recently published “The Comeback” a tiny haiku milieu book.
+A few years ago, her book "Sundays with Jenny" was released.
+She also recently published "The Comeback," a small haiku milieu book.

-Bienemann posts haikus on social media and has a website also named “Haiku Milieu."
-An email goes out each Sunday.
-Poets are invited to submit their own haikus that can be featured on this platform.
-Bienemann attended the WNIJ Poetically Yours Poetry workshop on April 25.
+Bienemann attended the WNIJ Poetically Yours poetry workshop on April 25.
 During this workshop, writers were given writing prompts.
-Bienemann’s prompt was “Red Box Banquet Meal.”
+Bienemann's prompt was "Red Box Banquet Meal."

 This is a haiku chain poem.
-Each stanza has the Haiku format of five syllables in the first line, seven syllables in the second and five syllables in the third.
+Each stanza has the traditional haiku structure of five syllables in the first line, seven syllables in the second, and five syllables in the third.

 Red Box banquet meal